 Of all the liquors that could be made in Iceland, I didn’t expect gin to be one of them.
 Yet there it was, on the shelf in one of the liquor stores in Reykjavik when we visited last year.
-This was Vor Premium Gin.
+This was Vor Icelandic Gin.
 It looked too interesting not to buy it and give it a try.

 The ingredients in Vor (Icelandic for “spring”) start off pretty standard for a gin – juniper berries, a neutral spirit base (in this case, made from barley), angelica, and other botanicals.
 But it’s those “other” botanicals that take Vor to a place most other gins would fear to tread.
 Birch leaves, creeping thyme, organic kale, Iceland moss and kelp are just a few of the more unusual additives in this gin.

 Vor Icelandic Gin is made by Eimverk Distillery.
 The company started in 2009, originally making single malt whisky.
 Which, after I tasted this gin, suddenly made a world of sense.
 Let me explain.

 Vor is not your regular, run-of-the-mill gin.
 In my mind, gins are bright, fresh and crisp.
 Vor is none of those things.
 It’s much moodier and weightier.
 At first sniff, you get the welcome hint of juniper berries, but they share the spotlight with a dry tannic, smokey woodiness.
 In fact, it reminds me vaguely of the smell of peat burning on a rainy day in Scotland.
 Or the damp, woody scent of a whisky distillery filled with oak barrels.
 (And since Eimverk started by making whisky, the whisky-esque attributes might not be so unusual, after all.)